 The Grades 6-8 English Language Arts curriculum continues to teach and reinforce strong reading, writing, and grammar skills begun in the lower grades.
 Mastery of skills will be achieved through independent and guided reading of quality literature, building a strong vocabulary, and modeling/practicing formal and informal writing throughout the curriculum.
 The eight parts of speech are taught using the Loyola Press Voyages in English program, and vocabulary is studied using both the Sadlier Vocabulary Workshop program and vocabulary in context for novels and stories read in class.
 An exploration of literary genres emphasizes critical thinking while exploring literary elements.
 Students at the middle school level will read at least four novels per year, in addition to various poetry, drama, and short story units.
 Novels taught include Tuck Everlasting by Natalie Babbit (Grade 6), Fever 1973 by Laurie Halse Anderson (Grade 6), The Giver by Lois Lowry (Grade 7), Call of the Wild by Jack London (Grade 7), The Pearl by John Steinbeck (Grade 8), and To Kill a Mockingbird by Harper Lee (Grade 8).
 Writing, along with oral communication skills, is developed through an organized writing process that emphasizes strong mechanics, grammar, and citing supporting textual evidence in MLA Format.
 Writing includes narratives, description, opinion pieces, research, as well as creative writing.
 Please see the Academy's REACH Program for information about accelerated learning in Language Arts.

-Students in Grades 6-8 are exposed to more comprehensive foreign language development.
-These students have selected the language of their choice for full time (5 days/week) study.
-The program adopts a broad spectrum of communication skills utilizing the 5 C's of essential foreign language development: Communication, Culture, Connections, Comparisons, and Community.
-Diverse and engaging teaching strategies – including reading, speaking, writing dialogues, performing skits and listening to audio recordings of various native speakers – help students develop mastery in the basics such as the alphabet, colors, numbers, calendar vocabulary, familiar objects, present tense verb conjugation and Spanish/French culture.
-The program follows the inclusion method of study where at least 50% of classroom instruction occurs in the target language.
-By the completion of grade 8, students at the Academy are ready for Spanish II /Spanish II Honors or French II / French II Honors in high school.
+Students in Grade 6 select a language that they wish to study full time (5 days/week) for comprehensive foreign language development.
+In Grades 7-8, the Spanish program adopts a broad spectrum of communication skills utilizing the 5 C's of essential foreign language development: Communication, Culture, Connections, Comparisons, and Community.
+Diverse and engaging teaching strategies – including reading, speaking, writing dialogues, performing skits and listening to audio recordings of various native speakers – help students develop mastery in the basics such as the alphabet, colors, numbers, calendar vocabulary, familiar objects, school terms, clothing, family, friends, adjectives, sports, food, beverages, health and exercise choices, leisure activities, subject pronouns, and present tense verb conjugation of regular and irregular verbs.
+In Eighth Grade, the program will focus in the study of the celebrations and parties, possessive and demonstrative adjectives, world of travel and restaurants, making comparisons, new regular and irregular verbs, the superlative, new prepositions, adverbs, direct object pronouns, present progressive tense, and the preterite.
+The program also includes an exploration of the Spanish Culture and Spanish Literature, i.e. Miguel de Cervantes Saavedra, Gustavo Bécquer, Sor Juana Inés de la Cruz, José Martí.
+The program takes a communicative approach, which means speaking primarily in the target language.
+English is used sparingly only to explain difficult grammar situations.
+By the completion of grade 8, students at the Academy are ready for Spanish II/Spanish II Honors in high school.

 STEAM (Science, Technology, Engineering, Art, Math)